-According to the National Center for Health Statistics, more than 50 million adults have some form of arthritis.
-The most common type is osteoarthritis — also known as "wear and tear" arthritis — which most often affects the weight-bearing joints in the knees, hips, neck, and lower back.
+According to the Centers for Disease Control and Prevention, around 58.5 million adults have been diagnosed some form of arthritis.
+The most common type is osteoarthritis — also known as wear and tear arthritis — which most often affects the weight-bearing joints in the knees, hips, neck, and lower back.

-In osteoarthritis, the smooth cartilage that cushions our joints begins to wear away.
+In osteoarthritis, the smooth cartilage that cushions the joints begins to wear away.
 Cartilage does not heal or grow back, and over time it can become rough and frayed.
-Without healthy cartilage, our bones can no longer smoothly glide across one another, and movement begins to cause pain and stiffness.
+Without healthy cartilage, bones can no longer smoothly glide across one another, and movement begins to cause pain and stiffness.